BDX-town/Mangane/README.md

 ## Messy colors / style configuration

 Akkoma recently changed their Content Security Policy (Content-Secutiry-Policy HTTP response header) to make it more strict.
-If you notice any issue with your UI style configuration, please update your reverse-proxy configuration to override Akkoma's CSP header so the `style-src` section is set to `'self' 'unsafe-inline';`
+If you notice any issue with your UI style configuration, please update your HTTP server configuration to override Akkoma's CSP header so the `style-src` section is set to `'self' 'unsafe-inline';`

 Here is a example configuration for nginx:
 ```